ThePalaceProject/android-core/README.md

 #### Enabling DRM

-The application contains optional support for various DRM systems, and these must be enabled explicitly in order to build [RayBooks](simplified-app-raybooks).
+The application contains optional support for various DRM systems, and these must be enabled explicitly in order to build [Palace](simplified-app-palace).

 Firstly, make sure you have your [S3](#s3-credentials) credentials correctly configured.
 Then, add the following property to your